Trump says he would apologize for retweeting far-right British group

 "I am the least racist person that anybody is going to meet.
 Certainly I wasn't endorsing anybody," Trump said.

-The tweets caused an uproar in late 2017, and delight for Britain First and other far-right groups who support Trump.
+The tweets caused an uproar in late 2017, and delight for Britain First and other far-right groups.
 They also sparked a rare rebuke from the British government, with a spokesman for Prime Minister Theresa May saying Trump was "wrong" to share the videos.

 "British people overwhelmingly reject the prejudiced rhetoric of the far-right, which is the antithesis of the values that this country represents -- decency, tolerance and respect," the spokesman said.

-A month Trump retweeted it, the Britain First account was suspended in a purge of far-right accounts which breached Twitter's guidelines against posting "hateful and abusive" content.
+A month after Trump's retweet, the Britain First Twitter account was suspended in a purge of far-right accounts which breached the social media platform's guidelines against posting "hateful and abusive" content.

 In an interview this week, Trump said he had a "very good relationship" with May, saying "the real me is somebody that loves Britain."

-A proposed Trump visit to the UK this month was canceled, though the White House denied it was because of the threat of protests.
+A proposed Trump visit to the UK in 2018 was apparently canceled earlier this month, though the White House denied it was due to the threat of protests.
 Asked whether he cared if British people disagreed with his views, Trump said "I don't care.
 I don't care.
 It's just one of those things.
 I don't say anything you know why?
 Cause I don't care."